IR-1 CR-1 Spouse Visa USCIS Phase Summary

 After the service center receives your petition, they mail the petitioner a notification called Notice of Action 1 (NOA1).
 Specifically, this notification indicates that the service center has received your petition and has opened it.

-Processing Time Frame and What do Now
+Processing Time Frame and What to Do Now

 The IR-1 CR-1 Spouse Visa USCIS Phase is the most frustrating phase because it is the longest phase at 4-7 months or more duration for I-130 spouse visa.
 The next phases (NVC and Embassy) go much faster, but there is a lot you need to do to prepare for these phases.
 If you want to shorten your overall time frame, the best thing to do while waiting on USCIS approval is to gather and prepare your supporting documents for the NVC and Embassy phases.